How To Change Your Home Air Conditioner Filter, Save Money And Keep Cool

 The purpose of the filter is to remove any particles in the air stream and thus keep both the system and the air indoors clean.
 As the air conditioner works, more and more particles load the filter.
 The capacity increases the efficiency of the filter, but reduces airflow and takes its toll on the air conditioner.

 Air filters are designed to keep dust and dirt from circulating through the air inside your home.
-The two most common types of filters are those designed for furnace systems and those used in air conditioners.
-While the specific design of the filter may vary by manufacturer, most have similar components that enable them to collect dust, pollen, pet hair, and other particles from indoor air.
+The filters remove a huge number of particulates such as dust, pollen, pet hair, and other particles from indoor air, ensuring a fresh home environment.

 Why Air Conditioner Maintenance And Filter Changing Is Important